OptimalBits/bull/README.md

   });
 ```

-Warning!!: Priority queue use 5 times more redis connections than a normal queue.
+Warning!!: Priority queue use 5 times more Redis connections than a normal queue.

 #### Debugging